gunrock/gunrock/doc/building_gunrock.md

 Gunrock uses APIs from [Modern GPU](https://github.com/NVlabs/moderngpu) and [CUB](http://nvlabs.github.io/cub/).
 You will need to download or clone them and place them to `gunrock/externals`.
-Alternatively, you can clone gunrock recursively by git command:
+Alternatively, you can clone gunrock recursively with the git command:

     git clone --recursive https://github.com/gunrock/gunrock